DieFrauen/Backlog-Series-6/Backlog Series VI - Power of Six (README).txt

 Cards such as "Field of Command", which generate burns whenever you file and rank your chains, and punishes the opponent's interruptions, or cards like "Crest of the Blazon" which literally help you completely counter your opponent's counters, paint a picture of exactly the type of strategy Blazon pushes, one which goes unimpeded and gets stronger the more your opponent struggles against it.

-Blazon monsters generally can only be Special Summoned once each turn, though this is in theory a steep limiter, in practice it means it boasts the ability to ignite its effects more than once if you cast several copies of a single card at once.
+Blazon monsters generally can only be Special Summoned once each turn, though this is in theory a steep limiter, in practice it means it boasts the ability to ignite its effects more than once if you cast several copies of a single card at once through both Normal and Special Summon.
 And it is the only safety check to its abundant means of boarding the field.
 All Blazons can set off one another in some way, and accruing all of these activations.

 The ideal gamestate for Blazon revolves around stacking your field with monsters for one explosive, limit breaking Synchro Summon that goes well beyond existing parameters, being able to reach stratospheric levels (that is, Monster levels) with "Field Marshal - Or" its Ace in the Hole.
 The final Blazon Monster seeks to reach a sky high chain link number to set itself off and absolutely consume everything in its wake, creating an absolute powerhouse of a card that can end the game right on the spot.
 Blazon is at its best when it puts its life on the line, and no card better exemplifies this sentiment that the one which burns through all of your resources for one final blow.